Oral-History:Theodore F. Lyon

 About Theodore F. Lyon

-Ted is Managing Director-Bulk Metals with responsibility for Hatch’s Iron & Steel, Bauxite, Alumina, Aluminum, and Magnesium Businesses throughout the world.
+Ted Lyon is Managing Director-Bulk Metals with responsibility for Hatch’s Iron & Steel, Bauxite, Alumina, Aluminum, and Magnesium Businesses throughout the world.
 He is also president & CEO of Hatch Associates Consultants Inc., Pittsburgh, Pa., USA — the U.S.-based unit of the Hatch Group.
 He is responsible for client development, technology development and applications, project development and execution and overall business performance associated with Hatch’s advisory, technical consulting, engineering, and project delivery services to bulk metals industries worldwide.

 With over 39 years’ experience, Ted has been involved in all aspects of business improvement programs, project development, project execution, and plant start-up and operations throughout the world.
 He is knowledgeable in all aspect of iron and steelmaking processes and has been involved in the design and construction of numerous greenfield and brownfield industrial facilities in the metals industry.